-It’s no secret that your website is the most important aspect of your digital marketing strategy.
+It’s no secret that your website is the most important aspect of your lead generation strategy.
 But are you taking the time to continually optimize its pages and features?

-Studies show that we have less than 15 seconds to leave a good first impression with our website visitors.
+Studies show that we have less than 15 seconds to make a good first impression with our website visitors.

 2. Clean Up Your Navigation

-A website is no different — when a page is overcrowded with links or low quality photos, visitors get overwhelmed.
-A simple, straightforward layout allows visitors to easily navigate from page to page.
+A website is no different — when a page is overcrowded with links or low-quality photos, visitors get overwhelmed.
+A simple, straightforward layout allows visitors to navigate from page to page easily.